canarieids/Zeek-Ubuntu-22.04/README.md

 Please make sure to update <username> with the username provided by Concordia.

+The example below contains a list of excluded logs.
+Some of these logs contain cleartext traffic.
+We recommend keeping these logs excluded as they may contain sensitive information (credentials) and/or PII.

 ```
 rootDir="/opt/zeek/logs/"
 for day in 0 1 2 3 4 5 6 7